AetosDios301/Attack-on-Bytens-Bit2Byte/README.md

 - Create a Pull Request (PR): Only after verifying everything is good, open a pull request from your branch in your forked repository to the main branch of the original repository.
 Include a detailed description of your changes and any relevant context in the PR.

 - Code Review: Be open to feedback and make any necessary adjustments.
 Once your PR is reviewed and approved, it will be merged into the main project.

+## License
+All Rights Reserved.
+This project and all associated code are copyrighted and cannot be used, copied, modified, or distributed without explicit permission from the project owner.